The Most Expensive Hot Wheels Cars and Trucks Ever Made

-There are more Hot Wheels cars than there are actual cars in the world.
+There are more Hot Wheels cars than there are actual cars and trucks in the world.
 It makes sense: Hot Wheels have been around for more than 50 years and, in that time, have become a regular part of the American childhood.
-What kid didn’t have at least one Hot Wheels car or truck that they kept in their pocket and spent afternoons racing around a track for imaginary trophies?
+What kid didn’t have at least one Hot Wheels toy car or truck that they kept in their pocket and spent afternoons racing around a track for imaginary trophies?
 The number of Hot Wheels collectors and coveted rare Hot Wheels collectibles only add to the brand’s notoriety.

 As Hot Wheels are such a major part of culture — and because so many of the models are limited releases — the market for rare Hot Wheels is massive.
 Some limited edition cars can fetch tens of thousands of dollars on the market.
 Some coveted rides are one of only a few in the world.
 So which rare Hot Wheels should you check and see if you have them in the attic?

 10. 1968 Volkswagen Custom (no sunroof)

 Why?
 “The first Custom Volkswagens that were made in Hong Kong did not have a sunroof and were only available in Europe, with most of them sold in Germany and the UK,” says Zarnock.
 Other features of this rare Hot Wheels include no plastic side windows and a modified interior.
 (White is common, dark is rare.)
 According to Zarnock, most of these cars exist in blue, with rare variations being orange, red, green, copper, and green enamel.
 You can also check the car’s undercarriage to look for the number of rivets — legit Hong Kong models only have one.

 9. 1968 Pink Beatnik Bandit